UK adds to Alstom's legal woes as power unit faces bribe charge

-LONDON/PARIS Britain's Serious Fraud Office (SFO) has charged a British subsidiary of French energy equipment firm Alstom (ALSO.PA) with bribing officials to secure a power contract, making it the second Alstom unit to face UK charges this year.
+LONDON/PARIS Dec 22 Britain's Serious Fraud Office (SFO) has charged a British subsidiary of French energy equipment firm Alstom with bribing officials to secure a power contract, making it the second Alstom unit to face UK charges this year.

 According to the UK court documents seen by Reuters on Monday, Alstom Power Ltd is alleged to have handed money to officials at a state-controlled Lithuanian energy company over eight years in order to secure a contract to supply burners to a power plant in Elektrenai, west of the capital Vilnius.